 - 1/2 teaspoon Aleppo pepper or 1/4 teaspoon crushed red pepper flakes

-- 12 ounces Tuscan or lacinato kale, stems removed (8 cups)
+- 2 bunches (12-14 ounces) Tuscan or lacinato kale, ribs removed (8 cups)

 - Heat the oven to 400 degrees.

 - Put the kale in a serving bowl.
-Pour the dressing over and toss the leaves with your hands so that they're evenly coated - your hands will taste yummy.
+Pour the dressing over and toss the leaves with your hands so that they're evenly coated (your hands will taste yummy).
 Toss in the chickpeas to coat with the dressing.

 Hi there!
 I’m Karen, a mother of two and a professionally trained cook certified in holistic nutrition.